by Jacquie Proctor

 With the popularity of this civic gathering, James Decatur received donations from A.S.
 Baldwin and others to build a more permanent 87-foot-high cross.
 When it burned to the ground a year later, donations were solicited for a third one.
 At the same time, Baldwin (like Sutro) found fortune with a tunnel.
 This one was constructed through Twin Peaks in 1917 to bring downtown workers to the new homes he was building on the slopes of Mt.
 Davidson.
 Mrs. Edmund N. "Madie" Brown, ardent nature lover and State Park Commissioner, began a campaign in 1926 to stop "the subdivider's axe and steam shovel from destroying in ruthless fashion the beauties of nature on our beloved Mt.
 Davidson."
 She made a plea for help to the Commodore Sloat School Parent-Teacher Association "to preserve for San Francisco this wooded hill, Mt.
 Davidson, which will serve to provide our school children with the environment for nature study, the Boy Scouts with an outdoor playground for hikes and overnight camping, the Easter pilgrim with a place of worship on its summit at dawn, and the visitor with unsurpassed views from the highest point in the city."
 The mothers and their children volunteered to collect wildflowers to send to individuals as pleas for support.
 Exhibits were arranged for display at flower shows and schools.
 With their recent 19th amendment rights, the 15,000-member City and County Federation of Women's clubs joined the campaign to preserve Mt.
 Davidson as a city park.
 Prominent citizens were interviewed, letters were written to individuals and organizations asking for their support, and publicity was secured through press and movie newsreels.
 This grassroots effort resulted in a popular demand for the preservation of the city's highest point.

-The sum of $15,000 was appropriated by the city to purchase the first 20 acres in 1927 with the support of Mayor Rolph (who served four terms and would become governor) and the first woman elected to the Board of Supervisors, Margaret M. Morgan.
+The sum of $15,000 was appropriated by the city to purchase and preserve 20 acres of Sutro's forest for a park in 1927 with the support of Mayor Rolph (who served four terms and would become governor) and the first woman elected to the Board of Supervisors, Margaret M. Morgan.
 The land was dedicated as a city park on the 84th birthday of Park Superintendent John McLaren in 1929.
 The same year, James Decatur succeeded in building a third and more permanent cross for the sunrise ceremony.
 It was seventy-six feet high, set in a concrete base and covered with stucco and three hundred lights.
 It lasted two more years until it, too, burned.
 A fourth temporary cross was built, but plans were underway with the help of the Native Sons and Native Daughters of the Golden West to build a bigger and stronger monument.
 Before 32,000 attendees at the 1932 sunrise event, Governor Rolph dedicated the cornerstone of the new 103-foot-high concrete cross.
 Inside it was a transcript of the original title to Mt.
 Davidson signed by the first Mexican governor of California.

 The monument would be located on the six-acre summit donated by Mrs. A.S.
 Baldwin and designed by a leading architect of the time, George W. Kelham, Chief of Architecture for the Panama-Pacific International Exhibition in 1915.
 He came to San Francisco to rebuild the Palace Hotel after the 1906 earthquake and went on to design the historic Main Library, the art deco Shell Oil Building, and the thirty-one story Russ Building at 235 Montgomery Street.
 Built in 1927 and the tallest building in San Francisco until 1964, the Russ Building was the first to have an indoor parking garage.
 His partner for these projects was Henry J. Brunnier, consulting engineer for the San Francisco-Oakland Bridge, the longest steel high-level bridge in the world.
 Brunnier would survive Kelham and go on to build an even taller skyscraper for the Bank of America.
 These creators of San Francisco's world famous skyline would build their only monument on its highest point.
 Like their massive skyscrapers and bridges, the cross they designed is constructed of concrete (seven hundred fifty cubic yards) and steel (30 tons).
 The foundation, 18 feet in diameter at the bottom and 14 feet at the top, extends 16 feet down into solid rock.
 The 103-foot concrete shaft is 10 feet wide at the base and tapers to 9 feet at the tip, with nine-foot-square arms that measure 39 feet from tip to tip.